IBM Cloud Docs

 }'

 After an endpoint gateway is created for an IBM Cloud service, it presents the endpoints associated with it.
-You can edit the endpoint gateway, such as binding/unbinding IPs, changing the resource group, and updating tags.
+You can edit the endpoint gateway in various ways, such as binding/unbinding IPs, changing the resource group, and updating tags.
 If you need to change the service endpoints for any reason, you must delete and recreate the endpoint gateway.

 Creating an endpoint gateway with Terraform